-- Guns should always be stored out of sight and locked when not in immediate possession of the gun owner.
+- Firearms should always be stored out of sight and locked when not in immediate possession of the owner.

-- Keep medicines and household cleaners out of a child’s reach.
+- Keep medicines, alcohol, and household cleaners out of a child’s reach.

 - Check for hazards in homes your child may visit.